Updated: November 23, 2023 - 11 min read

 How would you go about finding out the number of red cars in China?

-If you want to build the world’s most popular mobile messaging product, and you need to estimate how much network bandwidth would be used in a year.
-How would you go about doing this?
+If you wanted to build the world’s most popular mobile messaging product, and you need to estimate how much network bandwidth would be used in a year, how would you go about doing this?

 ____ metrics are down.
 How would you go about determining the root cause?

 Product Management is different at every company, and every person approaches their craft differently.
-Gauging your understanding of the role helps the company to determine your culture fit for the PM team.
+Gauging your understanding of the role helps the company to determine your culture fit for the Product Team.
 If you walk in with a ‘CEO of the Product‘ mentality, and they’re looking for someone more humble and collaborative, you run the risk of being turned away.
 So just be yourself and be honest.
-If you’re the right PM for the team, they’ll see that straight away!
+If you’re the right Product Manager for the team, they’ll see that straight away!

 What aspects of Product Management do you find the most exciting?